christianbullo/inventoryapp/README.md

 ### `Outcome`

 Improved overview of the expenditures and the availability of the items.
-Savings of time looking for in stock.
+Time saving to search articles in stock.

 ## Build status